-Figure 3 shows the resulting stock-recruitment scatter-plot together with the new stock-recruitment curve:
+Figure 3 shows the resulting stock-recruitment scatter-plot with the new data points added (2003 to 2005).
+The stock-recruitment curve is as follow (Zhao et al., 2003):

-$$R_1 = 151.1 \times SSB \times e^{-0.299 \cdot SSB} , \tag{6}$$ where R1 is given in billion individuals and SSB in million tons.
+$$R{1} = 151.1 \times SSB \times e^{-0.299 \cdot SSB}, \tag{6}$$ where R_1 is the 1-year-old recruits in billion individuals and SSB in million tons.

-The model implies that under the prevailing conditions, the maximum recruitment of the anchovy stock in the Yellow Sea is about 186 billion individuals, with a corresponding SSB of about 3 million tons.
+The model indicates that the maximum recruitment of the anchovy stock in the Yellow Sea (top of the curve) is about 180 billion individuals, with a corresponding SSB of about 3 million tons.
 This is close to the average stock measured in the years prior to 1996.

-From the data points of 2002-2004 (the 3 small values) it may be concluded that this anchovy stock is self-sustained and independent of other anchovy stocks in the adjacent areas.
-The very low recruitments in the later years confirm that the stock is grossly over-exploited and my not recover unless the fishing mortality is drastically reduced.
+The data points of 2003-2005 in Fig. 3 indicate that this anchovy stock is selfsustained and independent of other anchovy stocks in the adjacent areas.
+The very low recruitments in the later years confirm that the stock is grossly over-exploited and may not recover unless the fishing mortality is drastically reduced.